geodavic/tropical-reconstruction/README.md

 The `--rank` parameter is the rank of the zonotope.
 Passing `--render_last` will generate an image `out.png` of the final zonotope overlaid on P.

+See the `vid` directory for videos of example runs.

 # TODO

 - Handle architectures of the form `(1,n,1)` in `TropicalPolynomial.neural_network()`